rsarangapany/SentenceSearch/README.md

 This can be accessed via:

-'var languageModelPaths = $"{AppDomain.CurrentDomain.BaseDirectory}Bin\\Resource\\Models";'
+> var languageModelPaths = $"{AppDomain.CurrentDomain.BaseDirectory}Bin\\Resource\\Models";

-You will beed to add the following nugets
+You will beed to add the following nugets:

-Microsoft.Extensions.DependencyInjection.Abstraction;
+> Microsoft.Extensions.DependencyInjection.Abstraction;
-Microsoft.Extensions.DependencyInjection;
+> Microsoft.Extensions.DependencyInjection;

 If you are using your own IOC container then you will have to configure your IOC to work with thi.